REtokenDAO/Hackathon/README.md

 REtoken DAO aims to:
 1. Become recognized as “The Real Estate DAO”
 2. Create a recurring multilingual educational virtual summit that will be delivered for free
-3. Develop a 3-tiered Fractionalized Real Estate certificate program that provide CEUs; and
+3. Develop a 3-tiered Fractionalized Real Estate certificate program that provide CEUs (Continuing Education Unit); and
 4. Become the most prominent and globally recognized Real Estate Tokenization / Security Token brand.

 # Founding Principles
 * Community Owned and Operated
 * Full transparency
 * Best Practices: Find, Implement, and Refine
-* We will be intentional about developing win / win / win projects (Triple Win | @3winDAO)
+* We will be intentional about developing win / win / win projects

 # REtoken DAO | Season 0 / 1